isomerpages/enterprisesg-switch/_channels/SWITCH Global.md

 *If you have a 2021 SWITCH Pass, [log on and watch](https://community.switchsg.org/sessions) over 100 cutting-edge discussions from SWITCH 2021 on demand!*

-#### Masterclass Sessions
-Acquire actionable knowledge to propel your organisation’s ability to secure funding and develop business capabilities in technology and digitalisation, as well as business expansion opportunities in Singapore and Asia.
-Our 2020’s Masterclasses saw sessions being hosted by companies like Google, Facebook, Amazon Web Services (AWS) and more!

 #### Connect With International Trade and Business Leaders
 In 2021, SWITCH Global convened established leaders from innovation ecosystems, global trade agencies, multinational companies, and vanguard entrepreneurs and investors.
 Whatever your business needs, find the right connections here!